semperos/shortcut-repl/docs/pages/Piped Lisp.md

 			- `me` invokes the function bound to the symbol `me`
 			- `def myself value me` binds the function value `me` to a new symbol `myself`
 			- `def me-cached me` or `def me-cached (me)` assigns the _return value_ of invoking the `me` function to `me-cached`.
+	- Symbols
+		- Symbols are looked up in the current environment's bindings.
+			- If found: the value of the binding is returned when the symbol is evaluated.
+			- If not found:
+				- When in REPL mode (at the interactive console), the REPL guides the language user through defining the unknown symbol (or not).
+				- When in non-REPL mode, an exception is thrown.
+	- Dotted Symbols
+		- Akin to Clojure's keywords, PL dotted symbols evaluate to themselves **unless used in an invocation position**.
+			- Unlike Clojure, (1) invocation does not have to be denoted with parentheses, and (2) there are many syntactic contexts that result in invocation as opposed to simple evaluation.
+				- If a dotted symbol is evaluated by itself and there is a [[Parent Entity]] active, it tries to look itself up in that entity's data.
+				- If a dotted symbol is evaluated with a single argument that can be looked up into, it tries to look itself up in that data structure.
+					- If that argument is _not_ a collection or entity, then it looks itself up in the [[Parent Entity]] if active and uses its argument as the default-if-not-found value for the lookup.
+				- If a dotted symbol is evaluated with two arguments, the first is the collection or entity the dotted symbol looks itself up in, and the second argument is the default-if-not-found value for the lookup.
 	- Numerics
 		- PL numbers are simple wrappers around Dart numbers.
 		- Numbers are parsed using Dart's `num.parse`, so that controls the underlying numeric value for mathematical operations.